About the Author

 (3) donating or involving ourselves with conservation efforts directly.

-The following year I found my way over to central Kenya, where I worked through Naomi Pierce’s lab as a field assistant at Mpala Research Centre on projects that involved the whistling thorn acacia (Vachellia drepanolobium) and three of its ant mutualists.
-Stay tuned to hear more about our work!
 It was eye-opening to traverse a landscape where megafauna dominate and species interactions were rather obvious.
 Elephants alter the landscape by knocking fever trees down to the ground, baboons scramble high up cliffs at sundown to take refuge from hyenas and lions, and multispecies assemblages of songbirds mob the occasional puff adder that lies dormant within the grasses.
 Below, I’ll leave you with a photo of me, Ivy, & Godfrey when we found a zebra mandible and giraffe skull, the latter with a dwarf gecko inside!

-Laikipia, Kenya, April 2019.
+Laikipia, Kenya.
 Photo by Clayton Ziemke

 Phylogeny of over 6,000 species illustrating body size variation and evolution in lizards.
 Red to orange colors denote taxa with the smallest body sizes, whereas blue corresponds to large-bodied species.
 Colored circles show 44 miniaturized species representatives which span across 11 families, demonstrating the repeated evolution of miniaturization in the evolutionary history of lizards.